mayerstrk/live.nvim/README.md

 # live.nvim

+# NOT BAKED YET! currently working through some bugs

 Initially intended to be a markdown live preview, live.nvim is a powerful Neovim plugin that creates a real time bridge between your editor and the web.
 It streams your buffer content to a web server, enabling live previews and collaborative editing.